By Spiros Fatouros ,

 57% of mining companies cite recruitment as the primary barrier to technology adoption, particularly as the industry heavily relies on technology for cleaner operations.
 This dependency may aggravate workforce shortages, talent retention issues, and cyber risks.

 Over the course of 2024 and beyond, the economic, business-specific and personal challenges employees face will continue to shape their well-being.
-Through their benefits strategies, organizations now have a unique opportunity to mitigate the effects of the first, minimize the impact of the second and lift employees up to overcome the third.
-Those that don’t will risk compounding enduring labor shortages by neither attracting new employees from a broader pool of talent nor offering a compelling work experience to existing employees.
-Organizations must balance empathy for employees’ total well-being with the economics of the business to provide better support for their employees to thrive across every part of their lives.
+Through their benefits strategies, organisations now have a unique opportunity to mitigate the effects of the first, minimise the impact of the second and lift employees up to overcome the third.
+Those that don’t will risk compounding enduring labour shortages by neither attracting new employees from a broader pool of talent nor offering a compelling work experience to existing employees.
+Organisations must balance empathy for employees’ total well-being with the economics of the business to provide better support for their employees to thrive across every part of their lives.
 When people thrive, societies thrive.

 Price volatility and supply chain disruptions impact profitability and resource availability.
 The mining industry's complex and interconnected supply chain presents numerous potential failure points.
 Disruptions can severely impair business continuity, leading to missed targets, liquidity issues, and even insolvency.
 Moreover, companies must evaluate the financial health of suppliers, the sustainability of the supply chain, and the heightened risk of intellectual property theft and cyberattacks due to shared supplier systems.
 The industry's multifaceted supply chain amplifies these potential failure points.